5 Minute Fluffy Chocolate Buttercream Frosting

 HOW TO MAKE CHOCOLATE BUTTERCREAM FROSTING

-- Combine the butter and cocoa powder: To start the base of this frosting, add the butter and unsweetened cocoa powder to the bowl of a stand mixer with a paddle attachment or a bowl for use with an electric hand mixer.
+- Combine the butter and cocoa powder: To start the base of this frosting, add the butter and unsweetened cocoa powder to the large bowl of a stand mixer with a paddle attachment or a bowl for use with an electric hand mixer.
 Mix on medium speed for one minute until the butter and chocolate are fully incorporated.

 - Mix in the wet ingredients: If you’re using coffee, add it to the mixer now along with the heavy cream at one tablespoon.
 Mix on high speed for 2 minutes or until a thick whipped texture is formed.
 If you’d like a thinner frosting, add heavy cream one tablespoon at a time until desired consistency is reached.
 Store in the fridge.